StephenApX/MTL-TripleS/README.md

 ## 📖 Overview

-This repository contains the official implementation of **TripleS**, a novel multi-task learning framework for semantic change detection in high-resolution remote sensing imagery, published in [ISPRS Journal of Photogrammetry and Remote Sensing](https://www.sciencedirect.com/science/article/pii/S0924271625003776).
+This repository contains the official implementation of **TripleS**, a novel multi-task learning framework for semantic change detection in high-resolution remote sensing imagery, developed by the **[CVEO team](https://github.com/cveo)** at **Wuhan University**.
+This work has been published in [ISPRS Journal of Photogrammetry and Remote Sensing](https://www.sciencedirect.com/science/article/pii/S0924271625003776).

 ### Key Contributions